Oysteinvikane/DAT255_Drug_Discovery/Notebook/README.md

 * 2: Image classification, creating fingerprints and dataloader aswell as training on resnet 18.
 * 3: Creating activations
 * 4: Random Forest with activations for fingerprints.

+ps: Notebooks are under construction and still note completely finnished.